 • Weed Control

-Jim Potts, our Director of Maintenance, guides and mentors our maintenance team through all community or commercial properties using a comprehensive landscaping plan.
+Our Director of Maintenance guides and mentors our maintenance team through all community or commercial properties using a comprehensive landscaping plan.
 When receiving a proposal request, the first thing we want to see is what the overall picture looks like.
 Our team looks through the request for a proposal (RFP), then we drive the property and meet with the community manager, when possible, to determine the community’s current landscape maintenance expectations.
 The initial communication is important because it helps clarify what the client expects of us.

-We will then do a landscape “report card” of issues we observe, some of which we may recommend immediately addressing, as well as others that can be taken care of in the future.
+We will do a complete community landscape assessment: reporting issues we observe, some of which we may recommend immediately addressing, and others that can be taken care of in the future.
 This helps our clients understand the overall current condition of their biggest asset — landscaping — and what to expect in the future.
 We then prepare an outline with recommendations showing the scope of work to be provided, along with competitive pricing, for a clear and transparent partnership.
-We feel that being open and communicative makes for good partnership for years to come.
+At Agave, we feel that being open and communicative makes for good partnership for years to come.

 After we address these important parts of the plan, we work to understand what the client expects from our team.
 We address any pressing landscape maintenance priorities, such as dealing with diseased plants or trees, irrigation management, or getting weeds under control.
 Our team will communicate the progress of these items to the manager, board, or owners to keep everyone informed during the process.